Sign up for our newsletter

 Ecosystem Based Approach

-To effectively address rural poverty, we must employ strategic solutions that tackle its key causes so as to bring about enduring change.
-By using an integrated Ecosystem-based Adaptation (EbA) approach; we regenerate degraded ecosystems to help rural communities adapt to climate change while expanding livelihood opportunities, improving health, nutrition and people’s well-being.
+To effectively address rural poverty, WOTR employs strategic solutions that tackle its key causes so as to bring about sustainable change.
+By using an integrated Ecosystem-based Adaptation (EbA) approach, WOTR regenerates degraded ecosystems to help rural communities adapt to climate change while expanding livelihood opportunities, improving health, nutrition and people’s well-being.
+This work aligns with major international priorities, such as Land Degradation Neutrality, the Paris Agreement on Climate Change, the Sendai Framework for Disaster Risk Reduction and the UN 2030 Agenda for Sustainable Development.

 Ecosystem Based Approach

-To effectively address rural poverty, we must employ strategic solutions that tackle its key causes so as to bring about enduring change.
-By using an integrated Ecosystem-based Adaptation (EbA) approach; we regenerate degraded ecosystems to help rural communities adapt to climate change while expanding livelihood opportunities, improving health, nutrition and people’s well-being.
+To effectively address rural poverty, WOTR employs strategic solutions that tackle its key causes so as to bring about sustainable change.
+By using an integrated Ecosystem-based Adaptation (EbA) approach, WOTR regenerates degraded ecosystems to help rural communities adapt to climate change while expanding livelihood opportunities, improving health, nutrition and people’s well-being.
+This work aligns with major international priorities, such as Land Degradation Neutrality, the Paris Agreement on Climate Change, the Sendai Framework for Disaster Risk Reduction and the UN 2030 Agenda for Sustainable Development.

 Bhojdari Village